 INTERVIEWER: “Good for you.”

 GEORGE MILLER: “There’s a CGI storm, because there’s no other way you can create it, but everything else you see is real.
 Every car stunt is real.”

-Sorry, George but that’s bull.
+Sorry, George, but that’s bull.
 I can tell the difference between a real explosion and a cartoon one.
 I recall Spielberg and Lucas saying similar things before the release of Indiana Jones and the Kingdom of the Crystal Skull (dir.
 Spielberg, 2008), and we all saw how that animated feature turned out.
-By comparing the teaser trailer and the final trailer, we can also see that scenery and numerous cars have been added to shots, and the colours have been greatly oversaturated, giving the film the look of a comic-book (which the story initially started out as).
-The cars could’ve been filmed for real and just superimposed into the same shot together, but it’s this kind of trickery that I fear will take away from the realism and make us feel less involved; which was never a concern when watching the gritty action of the original trilogy.
+By comparing the teaser trailer and the final trailer, we can also see that scenery and numerous cars have been added to shots, and the colours have been greatly oversaturated, giving the film the look of a comic book (which the story initially started out as).
+The cars could have been filmed for real and just superimposed into the same shot together, but it’s this kind of trickery that I fear will take away from the realism and make us feel less involved, which was never a concern when watching the gritty action of the original trilogy.